-For example, let’s say your e-commerce site is using a shopping platform such as Magento, which has been exploited by a Magecart hack.
-Magento is responsible for its own security, but if even if one attempt gets through and the code becomes vulnerable or hacked, you as an organization have no control over that access point—your site may also be compromised.
+For example, let's say your e-commerce site is using a shopping platform such as Magento, which has been exploited by a Magecart hack.
+Magento is responsible for its own cybersecurity, but if even if one attempt gets through and the code becomes vulnerable or hacked, you as an organization have no control over that access point—your site may also be compromised.
 There is virtually nothing you can do to guarantee that a partner’s system is up to date and secure at all times.

 This is where RiskIQ comes in.

 We can alert you when something (such as a plugin) is compromised so that you can address the vulnerability immediately.
-No available security application can entirely eliminate this risk—nothing your firewall, antivirus or vulnerabilities scanners can mitigate preemptively.
+No available cybersecurity application can entirely eliminate this risk—nothing your firewall, antivirus or vulnerabilities scanners can mitigate preemptively.
 However, you can monitor dependencies to take action as soon as one of them becomes a danger to your organization.